MIPPL/nephele-org-website/public/content/developers/tutorials/uniswap-v2-annotated-code/index.md

 #### Caller {#caller}

 1. Provide the periphery account with an allowance in the amount to be swapped.
-2. Call one of the periphery contract's many swap functions (which one depends on whether ETH is involved or not, whether the trader specifies the amount of tokens to deposit or the amount of tokens to get back, etc).
+2. Call one of the periphery contract's many swap functions (which one depends on whether NEPH is involved or not, whether the trader specifies the amount of tokens to deposit or the amount of tokens to get back, etc).
    Every swap function accepts a `path`, an array of exchanges to go through.

 #### In the periphery contract (UniswapV2Router02.sol) {#in-the-periphery-contract-uniswapv2router02-sol}